 Make sure to let students know that this preassessment is not a "test," and not something they're expected to know any or all of the answers to.
 It's just a way for you, the teacher, to see what ideas they are familiar with, so you can make sure you keep them challenged and interested.
 They definitely shouldn't worry if they can't get all, or even most, of the answers.
 (We've included some very challenging questions!)
 So just tell them to do their best and not to sweat it.

-Note: Try using Cuisenaire rods with students after you try it with pattern blocks.
+Note: For Forty Faces, try using Number Rods with students after you try it with Upscale Pattern Blocks.